Basic Turbocharger Maintenance Tips

-After an oil/filter change, ALWAYS check the oil level after running the engine for a few minutes to make sure oil level is between the marks on the dipstick.
+After an oil/filter change, ALWAYS check the oil level after running the engine for a few minutes.
+This is done to make sure oil level is between the marks on the dipstick.

-As oil supply to the turbo is the most critical aspect of turbo health, oil feed and drain lines should be inspected at regular intervals and be pressure tested and replaced as necessary.
+Oil supply to the turbo is the most critical aspect of turbo health.
+As such, oil feed and drain lines should be inspected at regular intervals and be pressure tested and replaced as necessary.

-Dirty oil deposits can build up and block normal flow leading to lower serviceable life or outright failure of the turbo.
+Dirty oil deposits can build up in these components and block normal flow, leading to lower serviceable life or outright failure of the turbo.

-A dirty air filter will increase resistence to air being drawn into the turbo and can create incorrect air pressure leading to poor performance or even damage to oil seals as oil is drawn out of the CHRA via vaccuum and into the compressor housing.
+A dirty air filter will increase resistance to air being drawn into the turbo.
+This can create incorrect air pressure, leading to poor performance or even damage to oil seals, as oil is drawn out of the cartridge via vacuum and into the compressor housing.

 Other Running Considerations for Turbocharger Maintenance

-Likewise (and especially after high speed highway driving), it is a good idea to allow the vehicle to idle for a minute or two (or install a turbo timer to do this), to allow the turbocharger to wind down.
+Likewise at a stop(and especially after high speed highway driving), it is a good idea to allow the vehicle to idle for a minute or two.
+Alternatively install a turbo timer to do this, to allow the turbocharger to wind down.